Wesley Hunt: 2020

 Hunt ran for Texas's 7th congressional district in the 2020 elections.
 In a field of six candidates, Hunt won the Republican primary election with 61% of the vote.
 He lost the general election to incumbent Democrat Lizzie Fletcher.
 Hunt conceded to Fletcher a day after the election.

 2022

 A day after redistricted maps were revealed, Hunt announced his intention to run in the new, solidly Republican 38th district.
-Andrew Schneider of Houston Public Media wrote that "state GOP lawmakers carved out a new district, Texas' 38th, specifically with [Hunt] in mind."
-Hunt faced nine opponents in the primary election and received over 55% of the vote.
-He was endorsed by Republican Main Street Partnership PAC He defeated the Democratic nominee, Duncan Klussmann, in the November 8 general election, 63% to 35%.
+He defeated the Democratic nominee, Duncan Klussmann, in the November 8 general election, 63% to 35%.